PBS Satellite Service: HD01 and HD02

+HD03

-HD03 is uplinked from the PBS NOC 24/7 and was the sole service for pre-feeding PBS programs before the transition to sIX.
-This service was also the primary service for a majority of programs from APT until July 2021, when all APT programs (except the three mentioned previously) moved to sIX.
+HD03 was the sole service for pre-feeding PBS programs before the transition to sIX.
+This service was also the primary service for a majority of programs from APT until July 2021, when all APT programs (except for Consuelo Mack WealthTrack and GZERO World with Ian Bremmer) moved to sIX.
 This service mostly fed soft feeds, pre-feeds, and until January 2020, promo reels (which have moved to PBS Source, which is where promos and other promotional material are hosted).
-Daily feeds on HD03 include East and West feeds of PBS NewsHour (including two feeds of PBS NewsHour Weekend during the weekend, which will end on Sunday, January 11, 2026) and one feed of Amanpour & Company every weekday.
-MotorWeek, To the Contrary with Bonnie Erbé, and White House Chronicle continue to be fed on Fridays.
+Weekday feeds on HD03 include two feeds of the Eastern broadcast of PBS News Hour (the second feed, an updated program called PBS News Hour West, was produced until December 19, 2025) and one feed of Amanpour & Company every weekday.
+Consuelo Mack WealthTrack, GZERO World with Ian Bremmer, MotorWeek, To the Contrary with Bonnie Erbé, and White House Chronicle continue to be fed on Fridays.
+On January 16, 2026, two new programs were added to the Friday schedule: Compass Points from PBS News and Horizons from PBS News, these programs replacing PBS News Weekend, which was canceled on January 11, 2026.
 The service is also used to feed repackaged versions (usually versions with synchronized captions and "Previously Recorded" logos) of live programs such as A Capitol Fourth, the National Memorial Day Concert, and live episodes of Great Performances.